How to improve football…

 Player Appearance: Watch the first team arrive as they walk through the Tunnel Club

-Dining: 11 course bowl food offered before and after the match
+Dining: 11 course meal offered before and after the match

 Drinks: Complimentary beers, house wines and soft drink